24 Hour Hotline for All Services: 1-866-644-2882

 - CV provides critical support and services to victims of all crimes, including-domestic violence, rape and sexual assault, child sexual assault and physical abuse, elder abuse, homicide, burglary and incidents of mass violence.

 - CV staff is experienced and professional.
 Staff have numerous educational degrees and certifications, as well as continued ongoing training.

-Center for Victims (CV) is a community based nonprofit organization and the largest, most comprehensive, inclusive provider of services, advocacy, and education for victims of all crime in the Commonwealth of Pennsylvania.
-Serving Allegheny County and the Greater Pittsburgh region, CV’s mission is “Healing Trauma, supporting victims, and creating social change for a more peaceful community.”
+Center for Victims (CV) is a community based nonprofit organization and the largest provider of services, advocacy, and education for victims of all crime in the Commonwealth of Pennsylvania.
+Serving Allegheny County and the Greater Pittsburgh region, CV’s mission is “Healing Trauma, supporting victims, and creating more peaceful community.”
 Our goal is to break the cycle of violence in our communities.